 HUMMINGBIRDS LIVE!
 From my front porch to you 24/7!
 Enjoy watching all the hummingbirds that I have at my home here in Terre Haute, Indiana.
 You don't have to wait long it see any of the birds for they are very active.
 They spend most of the day flying in and out as they feed.
 The evening time is the best time to tune in as they all fight to get their last feeding in before they head to roost for the night.
 There is no sound due to the location of the camera.
 I will keep this feed live till they all have headed south for the winter.
+I will try to post updates below during the summer months to let everyone know what is going on.
 Thank you for watching!

 Questions, Comments, Suggestions?
 They can all be sent to [email protected]